Wimbledon, Day 3 men’s roundup: Djokovic, Anderson advance; Verdasco beats Edmund, Wawrinka out

-Defending champion Novak Djokovic reached the Wimbledon third round for the 11th consecutive year on Wednesday with a 6-3, 6-2, 6-2 win over Denis Kudla of the United States.
+Four-time champion Novak Djokovic reached the Wimbledon third round for the 11th successive year on Wednesday while 15-year-old Cori Gauff aimed to write another episode in her history-making All England Club debut.

+“I’m pleased with my game overall.
+There were some moments in the match where maybe I could have done better,” said the defending champion.

+“But overall, a solid performance.
+I was returning well, I was serving mostly well.
+I’m really glad to overcome the challenge.”

-Top seed Djokovic goes on to face Poland’s Hubert Hurkacz for a place in the last 16.
-Djokovic defeated the Pole in straight sets in the first round at Roland Garros in May.
+Djokovic goes on to face Hubert Hurkacz for a place in the last 16 having defeated the Pole in straight sets in the first round at Roland Garros in May.

+Victory in that match could see him face 18-year-old Canadian Felix Auger-Aliassime, the youngest man in the draw.
+The 19th seed saw off French qualifier Corentin Moutet 6-3, 4-6, 6-4, 6-2 to make the third round of a Slam for the first time.

-Last year’s beaten finalist Kevin Anderson progressed to the third round at Wimbledon on Wednesday with a 6-4, 6-7 (5/7), 6-1, 6-4 victory over Janko Tipsarevic of Serbia.
+Last year’s beaten finalist Kevin Anderson, the South African fourth seed, also progressed with a 6-4, 6-7 (5/7), 6-1, 6-4 victory over Janko Tipsarevic of Serbia.

-The 33-year-old fourth-seeded South African will meet Argentina’s Guido Pella, seeded 26, for a place in the last 16.

 Spanish veteran Fernando Verdasco staged the comeback of the day when he recovered from two sets and 3-0 down to defeat British number one Kyle Edmund 4-6, 4-6, 7-6 (7/3), 6-3, 6-4.

-Three-time major winner Stan Wawrinka was knocked out of Wimbledon on Wednesday, falling in five sets to 6ft 11in (2.1m) Reilly Opelka as defending champion Novak Djokovic waited to push his bid for a fifth title.
+Three-time major winner Stan Wawrinka fell in five sets to 6ft 11in (2.1m) Reilly Opelka.

 Two-time quarter-finalist Wawrinka, 34, was beaten 7-5, 3-6, 4-6, 6-4, 8-6 by his American opponent, the tallest man in the sport and 13 years his junior.

 Opelka fired 23 aces and 59 winners and goes on to face 2016 runner-up Milos Raonic of Canada.

-He will be appearing in the third round at a Slam for the first time having never won a grass court match in his career prior to coming to Wimbledon.
+Opelka will be appearing in the third round at a Slam for the first time having never won a grass court match in his career prior to coming to Wimbledon.

-Wawrinka won warm applause for giving a line judge a warm embrace after accidentally colliding with her as he sprinted to hit a backhand.
+Wawrinka won heartfelt applause for giving a line judge a warm embrace after accidentally colliding with her as he sprinted to hit a backhand.

+“I was a bit too far to return a serve.
+I think I went against her, so I was sure she had some pain and was not happy, so I gave her a little hug,” said the genial Swiss

 Results